fritzchen/pandaUp/README.md

 I am really to lazy to write a README :D

-Just install the dependecies and run with node
+Just install the dependencies and run with node

     npm install